 The journey takes approx. 40 minutes depending on traffic.

 Whilst Ao Nang beach has plenty of amenities it is not the prettiest beach in the region.
 (It’s by no means ugly but relatively speaking is not the best in the area).
-Instead, people spend their days taking long-tail boat taxis to surrounding secluded bays and islands.
+Instead, people spend their days taking long-tail boats to surrounding secluded bays and islands.
 For the closest destinations (i.e. Railay Bay, Tonsai Beach and Centara Grand Beach Resort) the price is just 100 baht per person each way.
 The boats won’t leave, however, until they have sold all 8 seats so it actually works in your favour to travel during busier times – much less waiting around!

 There are 2 main long-tail taxi offices situated on either end of Ao Nang beach, neither have piers so expect to get your clothes/feet wet.
 Both offices also offer half and full day trips that take to you a number of islands – including Ko Poda and Ko Hong – but it is a set itinerary and not very easy to plan your own route.
 Alternatively you can arrange a private boat with your hotel/tour office directly.